ANNE YARDE (d.1507)

 GRISEL YELVERTON (c.1567-August 4, 1635)

 Grisel Yelverton was the daughter of William Yelverton of Rougham, Norfolk (d.
 August 19, 1586) and Jane Cocket.
-Her first husband was Thomas LeStrange of Hunstanton, who, according to Augustus Jessopp in One Generation of a Norfolk House, died at eighteen on February 1, 1582.
-According to a document dated 15 August 27 Elizabeth (1585), Grisel received the manors of East Lexham and West Lexham, Durham for life in arbitration per articles of agreement dated 19 March 25 Elizabeth (1583).
+Her first husband was Thomas LeStrange of Hunstanton, According to Augustus Jessopp, in One Generation of a Norfolk House, he died at the age of eighteen on February 1, 1582.
+In articles of agreement dated March 19, 1583, Grisel received the manors of East Lexham and West Lexham, Durham for life.
 In 1586, she married Philip Wodehouse or Woodhouse of Kimberley, Norfolk (1562-October 30, 1623).
 Their children were Thomas (d.1658), Roger (d.1634), Philip, Elizabeth, John, a second John, Margaret, and Miles (d.1604).
 In about 1588, when Grisel was near death after childbirth, her husband, who “dearly loved his wife,” was persuaded to allow her to receive extreme unction from a Catholic priest.
-Her immediate recovery led Philip Wodehouse to temporarily convert to Catholicism, but he later “fell back into heresy” and persuaded Grisel to conform.
-In 1601, Charles Yelverton wrote that his aunt, Jane Lumner, was still a devout Catholic but that his father’s other sister, wife of Sir Philip Wodehouse, “on account of the madness of her husband, which very frequently broke out against her, has lately fallen from the Church.”
+Her immediate recovery led Philip Wodehouse to convert to Catholicism, but he later “fell back into heresy” and persuaded Grisel to conform.
+In 1601, Charles Yelverton reported that his aunt, the wife of Sir Philip Wodehouse, “on account of the madness of her husband, which very frequently broke out against her, has lately fallen from the Church.”

 JANE YELVERTON (d.1615+)

 Jane Yelverton was the daughter of William Yelverton of Rougham, Norfolk (d.
 August 19, 1586) and Jane Cocket.
 On July 5, 1569 a license was issued for her marriage to Edward Lumner of Mannington, Norfolk (April 10, 1555-1588).
-In her petition to the court of Chancery in 1597 she refers to herself as “being very well descended, and having also received a good portion in marriage.”
-They had two daughters, Mary (b.
+Their children were Mary (b.
 February 2, 1579) and Elizabeth (b.
-December 21, 1582, apparently in Guernsey), but when Lumner died in debt he had already spent Jane’s dowry.
+December 21, 1582, apparently in Guernsey).
+In her petition to the court of Chancery in 1597, Jane refers to herself as “being very well descended, and having also received a good portion in marriage,” but by the time Lumner died, he was in debt and had already spent Jane’s dowry.
 She was obliged to make her home with her widowed brother, Edward, serving as his housekeeper.
 At that time, she did not sympathize with what Augustus Jessopp in One Generation of a Norfolk House calls “his enthusiasm for the Roman doctrine and ritual.”
 In his notes, however, Jessopp calls her “an obstinate Recusant” and states that her name is found in the lists of recusants for some twenty years, until 1615.
 During that time she changed her residence several times, sinking deeper and deeper into poverty, in large part because of the fines she was obliged to pay.
 In 1615, she was living with her two daughters at Haynford.
 One online genealogy gives her another husband named John Dodge but provides no further details.

 see MARGERY MORLEY